bbauska/TUMx-DWAPNx/README.md

 An **array** is another reference data type, which also stores a collection of values.
-While each value in an object has a name - that\'s the key name - as we saw in the previous slide, the values in an array are indexed by a number.
+While each value in an object has a name - that&apos;s the key name - as we saw in the previous slide, the values in an array are indexed by a number.
 The first value in an array has index 0, the second value has index 1 and so on.